BarRaider/streamdeck-stockticker/README.md

 <img src="/_images/currency.jpg">
 <img src="/_images/crypto.jpg">

+## New in v1.9
+- CryptoCurrency action has a new `Use US Endpoint` setting which should allow Crypto info for US residents
+- Added support to 2 new Yahoo Endpoints.
+You can use either v6 or v11, if one goes down you can switch to the other

 ## New in v1.8
 - Changed to a new Currency converter provider, as previous one is no longer available (now requires an API key).
 - Increased number of currencies supported from 30 to 160+.